enspirit/predicate/README.md

 p1, p2 = p.and_split([:x])    # p1 is x = 2 ; p2 is y = 4
 ```

-Observe that `and_split` is always possible, but may degenerate to an
+Observe that `and_split` is always possible but may degenerate to an
 uninteresting `p2`, typically when disjunctions are used.
 For instance,

 ```ruby
 p = Predicate.eq(x: 2) | Predicate.eq(y: 4)  # x = 2 | y = 4